Fuelling Your 13.1 Miles with Confidence

 Selecting an energy gel that sits well with your stomach is key.
 Many runners find that natural, fruit-based gels are easier to digest and taste better than synthetic alternatives filled with artificial sweeteners and preservatives.
 A gel with a clean ingredient profile can make it easier to stick to your fuelling plan during your run, improving your comfort and confidence during your race.

-Purendure’s fruit-based, vegan-friendly energy gels are designed to deliver steady energy without artificial additives, helping you fuel your half marathon naturally while being gentle on your stomach.
+Purendure® Real Fruit Energy™ vegan-friendly gels are designed to deliver steady energy without artificial additives, helping you fuel your half marathon naturally while being gentle on your stomach.

 Takeaway

 Ready to Fuel Your Half Marathon Naturally?
-Explore Purendure’s fruit-based energy gels and discover clean, effective fuelling to support your training and race day.
+Explore Purendure® Real Fruit Energy™ gels and discover clean, effective fuelling to support your training and race day.